DavidASmith/shiny-ga-demo/README.md

 ## Implementation

 The application makes use of the [future](https://cran.r-project.org/web/packages/future/index.html) package to allow the GA to run asynchronously, and the [ipc package](https://cran.r-project.org/web/packages/ipc/index.html) for passing messages between the GA and Shiny.

+## Give it a try

+This application is deployed at http://shiny-ga-demo.uksouth.azurecontainer.io:3838/ for you to try (assuming the hosting doesn't cost me too much).